temporalio/edu-interacting-with-workflows-typescript-code/exercises/sending-signals-external/README.md

 1. In `pizzaWorkflow.ts`, locate the `signalProcessed` flag, which is set to false.
 This indicates that `pizzaWorkflow` has not received a Signal just yet.
 2. Now, edit the `pizzaWorkflow.ts` file to handle your Signal.
 We can see in the `setHandler` method that the `fulfillOrderSignal` is already partially handled.
 When a Workflow receives the `fulfillOrderSignal`, it will change the `isFulfilled` key in the `order` object to the boolean that it receives, indicating if the order was fulfilled or not.
-3. Fill in the second part of this handler function by flipping the `signalProcessed` flag to indicate that the Signal has now been processed.
+3. Fill in the second part of this handler function by flipping the `signalProcessed` flag to the value of `fulfillOrderSignal` to indicate if the Signal has been processed or not.
+If the value of `fulfillOrderSignal` is set to `true`, then it means that the fulfill order Signal was received and we can bill the customer.
+If it is set to false, then the `condition` statement will time out, and we know not to bill the customer.
 4. After this `setHandler` method, locate the `await condition` which is used to wait for the `signal` to be received before continuing to the next step - billing the customer or returning an error.
 5. Save the file.